The special linear version of the projective bundle theorem: Introduction.

-In the present paper we establish analogous results for the cohomology theories with special linear orientations.
+In the present paper we establish analogous results for $SL$-oriented cohomology theories.
 The notion of such orientation was introduced in \cite[Definition~5.1]{PW3}.
-At the same preprint there was constructed a universal cohomology theory with a special linear orientation, namely the algebraic special linear cobordisms $MSL$, \cite[Definition~4.2]{PW3}.
+At the same preprint there was constructed a universal $SL$-oriented cohomology theory, namely the algebraic special linear cobordisms $MSL$, \cite[Definition~4.2]{PW3}.
 A more down to earth example is derived Witt groups defined by Balmer \cite{Bal1} and oriented via Koszul complexes \cite{Ne2}.
 A comprehensive survey on the Witt groups could be found in \cite{Bal2}.
 Of course, every oriented cohomology theory admits a special linear orientation, but it will turn out that we are not interested in such examples.
 We will deal with representable cohomology theories and work in the unstable $H_\bullet(k)$ and stable $\SH(k)$ motivic homotopy categories introduced by Morel and Voevodsky \cite{MV,V}.
 We recall all the necessary constructions and notions in sections 2-4 as well as provide preliminary calculations with special linear orientations.